 Arrive at your scheduled time.
 This allows us the time that is necessary for your preparation and helps us keep things moving, which prevents delays.

-Wear something comfortable, something that can be easily removed and put back on with little effort.
-Try to wear a button-down or zip-up type of shirt.
+Wear something comfortable, that can be easily removed and put back on with little effort.
+Try to wear a button-down or zip-up of shirt.
 Do not wear nail polish or cosmetics, and do not wear contacts.
 Please mention if for some reason your contacts must be worn.

 Please do NOT wear or bring anything of value.